stas/rota/readme.txt

 Before asking questions, please check the [http://github.com/stas/rota](http://github.com/stas/rota).

 == Changelog ==

+= 0.5 =
+* Added gravatars
+* Fixed array key values
+* Rised the criterion for busy users list
+* Fixed the deletion array index problems.
+Fixed a typo in unused_first
+* Added unused by day, for unique userlist per day
+* Added users and availability export
+* Added user usages stats
+* Escaped values for csv
+* Output all user stats instead of only left ones
+* Added a mark for the users with more assignments than days
+* Fixed the delta size

 = 0.4 =
 * Added CSV export of the results